 1 Samuel 16:7 – But the Lord said to Samuel, “Don’t judge by his appearance or height, for I have rejected him.
 The Lord doesn’t see things the way you see them.
 People judge by outward appearances, but the Lord looks at the heart.”

 Truth – The Lord of Lords – who will ultimately judge us all doesn’t place any value in what I look like the way people do.
-Our Great High Priest is interested in what is in my heart.
+Our Great High Priest is interested in what’s in my heart.

 Ecclesiastes 3:11 – Yet God has made everything beautiful for its own time.
 He has planted eternity in the human heart, but even so, people cannot see the whole scope of God’s work from beginning to end.

-Truth – The Sovereign Lord, who orchestrates all that is, all that was, and all that is still to come, into the magnificent song which He has already written, wrote in a part just for me.
+Truth – The Sovereign Lord, who orchestrates all that is, all that was, and all that is still to come, into His magnificent song wrote in a part just for me.
 He has a plan for me!
 As that plan unfolds and I become what God created me to be, He will look at me and declare that I am beautiful!

 Proverbs 31:30 – Charm is deceptive, and beauty does not last; but a woman who fears the Lord will be greatly praised.